rjohnsondev/go-webform/README.md

    The form should be accessible at: https://servername/path

+### LDAP integration:

+The system can auto-populate fields from an LDAP server (like Active Directory).

+To enable this, ensure the config file is updated appropriately with the LDAP credentials.
+Then for the desired form, enable the `use_ldap_fields` column for the applicable row.

+If the table has any of these fields, they will be populated from LDAP automatically:

+    user_employee_number    VARCHAR(1024)  NOT NULL,
+    user_display_name       VARCHAR(1024)  NOT NULL,
+    user_department         VARCHAR(1024)  NOT NULL,
+    user_email              VARCHAR(1024)  NOT NULL,
+    user_location           VARCHAR(1024)  NOT NULL,
+    manager                 VARCHAR(1024)  NOT NULL,
+    manager_employee_number VARCHAR(1024)  NOT NULL,
+    manager_display_name    VARCHAR(1024)  NOT NULL,
+    manager_department      VARCHAR(1024)  NOT NULL,
+    manager_email           VARCHAR(1024)  NOT NULL,
+    manager_location        VARCHAR(1024)  NOT NULL,

+Unfortunately at this stage we are unable to use the current running user, or the SPNEGO user to query the server.
+Hopefully these libraries will be bridged which will obviate the need to store separate cred for the LDAP server.

 ### Configuration

 The config file is `config.toml`.
 It can be changed to have windows line endings